charlessu800/MMv3/docs/lab4.md

 ## Read One Sensor

 Since we have 6 total analog sensors but only 3 ADC pins on the Pi Pico, we need to multiplex 2 sensors onto each pin.
 We use one extra pin on each IR detector in open-drain mode to fully disconnect or connect it to ground.
-To read in one sensor, we perform the following steps.
+To read in one sensor, we perform the following steps in the while loop.

 1. Enable the IR emitters (set pin to `True`).
 2. Enable the chosen sensor by connecting it to ground (set pin to `False`).